-Long ago, Rhuddlan was a seaside village.
+Long ago, Rhuddlan was no more than a village by the sea.
 In 1284, the famous "Statute of Wales" was proclaimed in the castle.
 Entry to the remains of the castle is by the west gatehouse.
-The first and second floors provided comfortable apartments with fireplaces.
+The ground and first floors provided comfortable apartments with fireplaces.
 The immense dry moat gives an idea of what the castle must once have looked like.
-The lower walls to the outer ward, and a defended river wall and dock can still be traced on the ground.
+The outline of its lower walls, dock gate and river wall are still visible today.

 Address :LL18 5AD Rhuddlan

 Price:3.40 £ (-15 years old 2.55 £)

 early Apr-early Nov: 10am -5pm, last admission 30min before closing - closed early Nov-end Mar